-We added a call to the PGI OpenACC runtime routine, acc_attach, in the copy constructor.
-This routine is a PGI addition to the OpenACC API; it takes the address of a pointer, translates the address of that pointer as well as the contents of the pointer, and stores the translated contents into the translated address on the device.
+Note the call to the OpenACC runtime routine, acc_attach, in the copy constructor.
+This routine takes the address of a pointer, translates the address of that pointer as well as the contents of the pointer, and stores the translated contents into the translated address on the device.
 In this case, it attaches the data pointer copied from the original class on the device to the copy of this class on the device.

-In code outside the class, data can be referenced in compute clauses as normal:
+In code outside the class, data can be referenced in compute clauses as expected: